4 ways to lower your cervical cancer risk

 Each sexual partner presents a new opportunity to come in contact with HPV.
 “Even if you have a single sexual partner or you’ve only had one sexual encounter, you're still ‘having sex,’ in a way, with all of the people that he or she has slept with before you,” says Dr. Saul.
 That is, you’re exposing yourself to all of the sexually transmitted illnesses (STIs) that they could have picked up before you.
 Having fewer sexual partners can reduce your risk of STIs and cervical cancer.

 If you have sex with multiple partners, use a condom—even if you’re on birth control.
-“Wearing a condom offers protection against HPV and other sexually transmitted diseases like HIV,” says Saul.
-Human immunodeficiency virus (HIV), which weakens the immune system, can also increase your risk of cervical and other cancers.
+“Wearing a condom offers protection against HPV and other sexually transmitted diseases,” says Saul.
+This includes human immunodeficiency virus (HIV), which weakens the immune system and can increase your risk of cervical and other cancers.

-It’s worth noting, though, that while practicing safe sex with condoms is always a good idea, doing so cannot provide complete protection against HPV since HPV can infect areas that aren’t covered by the condom, such as the mouth and throat.
+It’s worth noting, though, that while practicing safe sex with condoms is always a good idea, doing so cannot provide complete protection against HPV.
+That's because HPV can infect areas that aren’t covered by the condom, such as the mouth and throat.

 The age of your first sexual encounter may also determine your risk for cervical cancer, says Dr. Saul.
 In a young person, the immunity of the cervix is immature; the ‘transformation zone,’ or an area of the cervix that’s more prone to infections and abnormal cell formation, hasn’t fully developed.
 It’s less able to defend against viruses than the transformation zone of a mature person, he explains.